Ullah millet: Legacy

-The establishment of the Ullah Millet is symbolic for the Aromanians and is commemorated by many of them in the Aromanian National Day every 22 or 23 May.
-Nevertheless, many of those Aromanians of Greece who are still loyal to the country usually reject the holiday as it is perceived as symbolizing a defeat for their perceived "motherland".
-This is because the recognition of the Ullah Millet was regarded as a diplomatic defeat for Greece at the time.
+The establishment of the Ullah millet is symbolic for the Aromanians and is commemorated by many of them in the Aromanian National Day every 22 or 23 May.
+Nevertheless, many of those Aromanians in Greece who are still loyal to the country usually reject the holiday as it is perceived as symbolizing a defeat for their perceived "motherland".
+This is because the recognition of the Ullah millet was regarded as a diplomatic defeat for Greece at the time.

-The Ullah Millet is also observed in Romania through the Balkan Romanianness Day.
+The Ullah millet is also observed in Romania through the Balkan Romanianness Day.
 This holiday is meant for the Aromanians but also for the Megleno-Romanians and the Istro-Romanians, perceived in Romania simply as ethnic Romanian subgroups living south of the Danube.
 Unlike the Aromanian National Day, the Balkan Romanianness Day is celebrated every 10 May as Romania only adopted the Gregorian calendar in 1919.
 Additionally, attempts to officialize the Aromanian National Day in Romania have been rejected.